-Symptoms of B-12 deficiency:
+Symptoms associated with Vitamin B-12 deficiency:

-- Fatigue and weakness
+- Muscle weakness